aadhyanav/Recipe_ratings_model/README.md

 ## Baseline Model

-This model intends to predict whether a recipe will turn out to be sastifactory or unsatisfactory Here are some of the features we will be testing this model upon:
+This model intends to predict whether a recipe will turn out to be sastifactory or unsatisfactory.
+\n Here are some of the features we will be testing this model upon:

 **Quantitative Features**: minutes, n_steps, n-ingredients, average_rating
 **Response Variable** Recipe Satisfaction (which is omitted from the features)